Best movies on Amazon Prime Video to watch now

 Your guide to the best critically acclaimed comedies, romance movies and sci-fi adventure films streaming right now on Amazon Prime Video UK.

-Adapted from a stage play of the same name, the film has achieved stellar reviews from critics and could well find itself in this year’s awards race, which is starting later than usual due to the pandemic.
+While we can’t go to the cinema at the moment, that isn’t stopping brand new films from premiering on streamers, with Regina King’s directorial debut One Night in Miami now available to watch on Prime Video.

-But of course, that’s not all: Prime Video continues to have one of the most competitive film line-ups of all the streaming services, with a wide array of recent and classic viewing options to choose from.
+Alternatively, if you fancy revisiting an absolute classic, there’s The Matrix, Se7en, Miss Congeniality and His Girl Friday on the streamer, as well as recent critically-acclaimed flicks like Parasite and Official Secrets.

-If you’re looking for something a bit different, we also have guides to the best Amazon shows, the best Netflix movies, best Netflix series, and your guide to Disney+, which launched in the UK earlier this year.
+For those wanting something a bit different, we’ve also created shortlists of the best Amazon shows, the best Netflix movies and the best Netflix series, as well as your guide to Disney+, which launched in the UK earlier this year.

 - Enjoy the latest from two legendary franchises with Spider-Man: Far from Home and Star Wars: The Rise of Skywalker on NOW TV (sponsored link)